mhsnar/REAP-T/README.md

 ## 🤝 Support:
 For any issues or questions, please refer to the [issues page](https://github.com/mhsnar/REAP-T/issues) on GitHub.

-## Citing DisREAP:
+## Citing REAP-T:

-If you use the DisREAP Toolbox, please use the following BibTeX entry:
+If you use the REAP Toolbox, please use the following BibTeX entry:
 ```bibtex
 @article{amiri2025reap,
   title={REAP-T: A MATLAB Toolbox for Implementing Robust-to-Early Termination Model Predictive Control},